lorecrafting/eos-bpjson-api/README.md

 ## Summary
 This service uses the following AWS resources:
-1. `cacheBpJson` Lambda function that caches the bp.json file of top 50 block producer's by vote count.
+1. Lambda Function: `cacheBpJson` - Caches the bp.json file of top 50 block producer's by vote count.
-2. `getAllProducers` Lambda function that retrieves cached bp.json files with updated vote counts appended to response.
+2. Lambda Function: `getAllProducers` - Retrieves cached bp.json files with updated vote counts appended to response.
-3. A public endpoint using `AWS API Gateway`.
+3.  `AWS API Gateway` to expose `getAllProducers` as a public endpoint.
+Requires no credentials.
-4. `DynamoDB` table that holds the cached bp.json files
+4. `DynamoDB` table to hold the cached bp.json files.

 ## Requirements
 - Node 8.10 or above